GitHub4Phils/bamazon/README.md

 ![ask user to enter id and qty](screen2.png)

-the user is then given the total amount
+the user is then given the total amount and then asked what the user wants to do next, either try to enter a new product or quit the program

 ![show total](screen3.png)